strayMat/causal-ml-course/slides/1-intro.typ

 dependencies between treatment and outcome?

 #imp_block(title: [Graphical identification @pearl2000models])[
-  The effect of T on Y is identified if all backdoor paths from A to B are blocked, and no descendant of T is conditioned on.
+  The effect of A on Y is identified if all backdoor paths from A to B are blocked, and no descendant of A is conditioned on.
 ]
 ]